Handling Inventory When Selling a Business

-Inventory changes day-to-day in every business.
-In many retail businesses, inventory spikes during the month before Christmas – but the plummets month after.
+Inventory changes day-to-day in nearly every business.
+In many retail businesses, inventory spikes during the month before Christmas – but then plummets a month later.
 To say that the inventory “…can be bought for $100,000…” ignores completely the likelihood that the value of the inventory on any given day – let alone on the day of closing – will, in fact, be nowhere near $100,000.

 So, how do we handle inventory?

 We ask the seller to estimate the average value of the inventory on a day-to-day basis recognizing that it could fluctuate wildly.
 We explain the we’ll market the business at X price and that that price “includes inventory valued at (whatever the seller estimated)”.